Vero: An Open RL Recipe for General Visual Reasoning: Related Work

 \paragraph{Vision-language models.} Vision-language models excel on multimodal tasks, including proprietary systems such as GPT-5~\citep{gpt5} and Gemini~\citep{team2023gemini,team2024gemini,comanici2025gemini}, open-weight families such as Qwen~\citep{qwen25vl,qwen3vl}, GLM~\citep{glmv}, and Kimi~\citep{kimivl}, and fully open releases of data, code, and weights such as Molmo~\citep{deitke_molmo_2024,molmo2} and LLaVA~\citep{liu2023visual,an2025llava}.
 These models are expected to handle a wide range of tasks.
 While little is publicly known about proprietary model post-training, recent open-weight models have explored techniques such as RL with curriculum sampling~\citep{glmv} and mixed on-policy RL~\citep{mimovl}, yet the factors that drive their performance across diverse tasks remain unclear.
 Our work targets this gap by providing a fully open multi-domain RL recipe for general visual understanding.

 \paragraph{Reasoning and thinking for VLMs.} Chain-of-thought reasoning enables models to use additional test-time compute through step-by-step problem decomposition~\citep{wei2022chain,mmcot}.
 The two dominant approaches for training reasoning models are distillation, where a strong teacher generates reasoning traces for supervised fine-tuning~\citep{llava_cot,mulberry,sarchgrounded}, and reinforcement learning, which optimizes against outcome-based rewards without requiring a fixed teacher~\citep{deepseekr1}.
-Recent works apply RL to visual reasoning~\citep{perceptionr1,vlrethinker,openmmreasoner}, but primarily in narrow domains, leaving the effect of RL-trained reasoning on broad visual understanding underexplored.
+Recent works apply RL to visual reasoning~\citep{perceptionr1,vlrethinker,openmmreasoner,feng2025onethinker}, but primarily in narrow domains, leaving the effect of RL-trained reasoning on broad visual understanding underexplored.
 We show that RL with careful reward and data design consistently outperforms narrowly trained baselines across diverse visual task categories.

 \paragraph{RL recipes and training data design for VLMs.} Several works provide recipes for RL-based visual reasoning training.
-OpenMMReasoner~\citep{openmmreasoner} combines teacher distillation and GSPO~\citep{gspo} over multimodal reasoning benchmarks, VL-Rethinker~\citep{vlrethinker} addresses training instability via selective sample replay and forced rethinking, and Perception-R1~\citep{perceptionr1} designs discriminative rewards for perceptual tasks such as grounding and counting.
+OpenMMReasoner~\citep{openmmreasoner} combines teacher distillation and GSPO~\citep{gspo} over multimodal reasoning benchmarks, OneThinker~\citep{feng2025onethinker} uses a distillation warm start before RL, VL-Rethinker~\citep{vlrethinker} addresses training instability via selective sample replay and forced rethinking, and Perception-R1~\citep{perceptionr1} designs discriminative rewards for perceptual tasks.
 These efforts primarily target visual math or narrow perceptual domains and provide only limited ablations of dataset selection, sample filtering, and reward design.
-Our recipe centers on \verodataset, which spans six task categories with 600K datapoints from \numdatasets{} datasets, includes a routed reward system, and provides systematic ablations of design choices, all released publicly to support open VLM research.
+Our recipe centers on \verodataset, which spans six task categories with 600K data points from \numdatasets{} datasets, includes a routed reward system, and provides systematic ablations of design choices, all released publicly to support open VLM research.